GSA/sinwebapp/README.md

 ## CloudFoundry Environment

-This section gives a brief overview on how to setup the environment for this application on cloud.gov implementation of CloudFoundry.
+This section gives a brief overview on how to setup the environment for this application on the cloud.gov implementation of CloudFoundry.
 The BASH script in <i>/scripts/setup/setup-cloud-env.sh</i> will take care of all of the steps given below, provided you are logged into the the <i>cf cli</i> and have targetted the correct organization and space.
 For documentation's sake, the contents of this script are described:

 1. Stage the app without starting it